 Drew Norris is a software developer at Burton Energy Group by day and a husband, father, and musician by night.
 He has helped develop many of the reports and analytics that clients use to get a handle on energy usage and reduction.
-Outside the office you’ll probably find him playing with his kids or out playing with his band, Sabbatical Year.
+Outside the office, you’ll probably find him playing with his kids or out playing with his band, Prep Rally.

 David Parks is a Senior Energy Analyst for Burton Energy Group.
 With over 20 years of experience in varying roles of account management and energy analysis, he knows that data collection and analysis is the backbone of every successful energy conservation plan.
 David holds an undergrad degree in Business Management and a Masters in Business Administration.
 He enjoys exploring the mountains of North Carolina and the beaches of Hilton Head Island (although he will tell you he doesn’t get to do either often enough).
 Most of his free time is spent with his family and their yellow lab – Lucky.
 Most weekends you will find him keeping score for youth basketball tournaments or serving as a timer for his children’s swim team.
 Data is his life!

 Dina Gundersen has been a Burton Energy Group partner for many years.
 She handles the marketing for Burton through her company, Creative Thunder Design.
 Dina is charged with the maintenance of the corporate website www.burtonenergygroup.com as well as this spectacular and uber-informative blog!
-In her spare time (when is that?) she can be found shuttling her six-year old daughter from gymnastics to cheerleading and beyond and satisfying her love of power tools with the latest home improvement project.
+In her spare time (when is that?) she can be found shuttling her teenage daughter to and from soccer (yes, she is a soccer mom!) and satisfying her love of power tools with the latest home improvement project.

 Bob Valair is the Director of Energy & Environmental Management for Staples, Inc. and a great partner and friend to the Burton Energy Team.
 He leads the comprehensive Energy Management initiative for Staples, which is a key component of the Staples Sustainability Program.
 He has been recognized for continued leadership and proactive approach to energy conservation.
 He is responsible for energy usage in over 2,000 retail stores, 250 distribution centers, major data centers and three corporate offices.
 Bob is an active member of the Advisory Board for Edison Electric Institute, a member of the Town of Framingham Greener Committee and the US Green Building Council.